Feedback between population dynamics and evolution of interactions in a tri-trophic system

 3. Aim 3: Examine how the evolution of direct and indirect interactions affects species evolution and ecosystem resilience.

-4. Aim 4: Using the extensive body of experimental data produced, examine how population dynamics, system stability, and interspecific interactions shape the genotype to phenotype to fitness map of each population.
+4. Aim 4: Using the huge body of experimental data produced, examine how population dynamics, system stability, and interspecific interactions shape the genotype to phenotype to fitness map of each population.
 This will allow us to incorporate the ecology-evolution feedback loop into fitness landscape models.

 Methodology